terrapkg/packages/anda/desktops/stardust/README.md

 # Terra desktops/stardust Folder

-This folder is for all stardust XR related packages.
+This folder is for all Stardust XR related packages.